flowkey/piano-recording-task/README.md

 ## Optional features

+- Enable **correct timing** of played keys for recording & playing songs
 - Store and retrieve the songs from a **GraphQL** server instead of from a local storage (sample server given here: [Apollo Server](apollo-server))

 ## Piano Sounds